hieuvp/learning-terraform/01-vpc-essentials/README.md

 <br/>

 - Rules are evaluated based on **`Rule #`** (a.k.a. rule number) from lowest to highest.
-- The first rule that matched to the traffic gets immediately applied and executed, regardless of any rules that come after (have a higher **`Rule #`**).
+- The first rule that matches to the traffic gets immediately applied and executed, regardless of any rules that come after (have a higher **`Rule #`**).

 <br/>
 <div align="center">